I've Seen All Good People

 "I've Seen All Good People" is a song by the English progressive rock band Yes, written by frontman Jon Anderson and bassist Chris Squire and recorded on their third studio album, The Yes Album (1971).
-The almost 7-minute song is in two parts; the first, titled "Your Move", was released as a single in 1971 which peaked at number 40 in the US, which helped the group build momentum.
+The almost 7-minute song is in two parts; the first, titled "Your Move", was released as a single in 1971 and peaked at number 40 in the US, which helped the group build momentum.
 The second part is entitled "All Good People".

-The tune uses chess as a lyrical metaphor for navigating interpersonal relationships, and contains several allusions to the music of John Lennon.
-It has received positive reviews from several critics and has been considered one of Yes's best-known songs, with AllMusic's Mike DeGagne stating that "the harmonies are resilient from start to finish" and that the track "still stands as one of their most appealing" works.
+The song uses chess as a lyrical metaphor for navigating interpersonal relationships, and contains several allusions to the music of John Lennon.
+It has received positive reviews from several critics and has been considered one of Yes' best-known songs, with AllMusic's Mike DeGagne stating that "the harmonies are resilient from start to finish" and that the track "still stands as one of their most appealing" works.
 Music critic Robert Christgau has also singled it out for praise.

 Lyrics

 The first part of the song, "Your Move", alludes to the game of chess as a metaphor for male–female relationships.
-Examples include the phrases "move me onto any black square", "make the white queen run so fast", and "the goal is for us all to capture only one".
+Examples include the phrases "move me onto any black square" and "make the white queen run so fast".

 A reference to John Lennon's work is in the lyric "send an instant karma to me", with "Instant Karma!" being a single released by Lennon in 1970.
 Another reference occurs just before the three-minute mark of the song, in the closing moments of "Your Move", where the chorus of Lennon's song "Give Peace a Chance" is sung by the backing vocalists under the main melody.

 More generally, Anderson has stated that the line "'cause it's time, it's time in time with your time" was an attempt to say that he would "do anything that is required of me to reach God" and that he wants the listener to feel "in tune and in time with God."